Radium 223 therapy

 - If clothing becomes soiled with urine or faeces, wash it separately from other clothing

-After this treatment, men should not father children for at least 6 months as the treatment can cause sperm damage.
+After this treatment, men shouldn't father children for at least 6 months because the treatment can cause sperm damage.
 Talk to your doctor or nurse about effective contraception before having the treatment.
+It might be possible to store sperm before the treatment if you are planning to have children in the future.
+You can ask your doctor about this.

 The side effects of radium 223 can include diarrhoea and sickness but these are generally mild.